HeardLibrary/digital-scholarship/script/python/lessons.md

 The beginners lessons are generally offered at least once per semester.
 See the schedule below for session details.

-Each lesson includes of a series of videos with a practice Jupyter/Colab notebook and homework assignments.
-The live working sessions provide an opportunity for participants to ask questions about the lesson videos and homework, or to work on the homework with assistance.
+Each lesson includes of a series of videos with a practice Jupyter notebook and homework assignments.
+The live sessions will demonstrate how to code the practice assignments with the assistance of GitHub Copilot, a generative AI-based plugin for VS Code.

 The lessons are part of a free, online learning system called [CodeGraf](../../codegraf).
 You are welcome to work through these lessons or any of the other lesson modules available in CodeGraf on your own at any time (no registration required).
 To explore all of the lesson modules that are available, visit the [CodeGraf landing page](../../codegraf).